Stata Command Modifiers if, in, by, bysort Qualifiers and Statements in Stata

 In Stata, we should use if statements when we’re working with constant numbers and our command does not depend on some variable.
 For example, we can use macros with if statements.
 Among other things, macros are used to store statistics from a summarize command after it is run.

-summarize price
+summarize price return list

 We can use the names of these scalars to refer to the constant values stored in each one.
 For example, the scalar called r(N) stores the number of observations, and r(mean) stores the average of the variable we summarized.